Exchange voucher for cash

 If you have any questions, feel free to write to us on WhatsApp: +491630292623.
 Please do not call!

-Do you support people with prepaid cards and would like to participate in our actions?
-Get your shopping voucher at one of our distribution points!
+Are you in solidarity with people with a payment card and would like to participate in our actions?
+Get your shopping voucher at one of our issuing points!

 Where are the vouchers available?